varnish/Varnish-Book/varnish_book.rst

    VSL operates on a circular buffer.
    Therefore, there is no a start or an end of it, but you can issue ``varnishlog -d`` to see old log entries.

-   VSL is 80MB large by default, which gives a certain history, but it is not persistent unless you instruct Varnish to do otherwise.
+   VSL is 80MB large by default and is not persistent, unless you instruct Varnish to do otherwise.
+   VSL is memory space mapped under ``/var/lib/varnish/``.
    To change the size of the VSL, see the option ``-l`` in the man page of ``varnishd``.

    ..
 I/O operations